hardikason/productcoa/app/code/SK/ProductCOA/README.md

     - Adds new product attribute or field for uploading COA
     - Allows uploading image as proof of authenticity from product add/edit
-    - Backend UI integration for COA image upload and display
+    - Backend UI integration for COA image upload, preview and display
     - ViewModel used for frontend data binding
     - Uses Magento UI components and admin system configuration
-    - Customer will be able to see authentication photo on ordered product.
+    - Customer will be able to see authentication photo on ordered product from My order list and order details page.
+    - Admin will able to see whether product has authentication photo uploaded or not.
     - Admin can enable/disable module anytime.
     - Photo upload directory can be changed from admin only.
+    - Custom routing added to display all ordered items from order on seperate page as {url}/{module-frontname}/customer/auth-photo/id/:id

 # Installation Steps